How Liz supports her immune system

 Elderberry extract or an elderberry supplement is something I’ve given my children for literally decades now, since first exploring its anti-viral properties back in the 80s.

-Right now, I’ve added in a daily spoonful of thyme extract to my personal bug-busting regime.
+Right now, I’ve also added in a daily spoonful of thyme extract to my personal bug-busting regime.
 I’ve actually just doubled our doses of each at the moment.
 The whole family is enjoying a couple of spoonfuls of both elderberry syrup and thyme extract every morning.

 Both traditional herbal remedies have been shown to have anti-viral properties.
 Thyme is especially highlighted as a herb helpful for supporting the upper respiratory tract.